-2. We have made good progress.
+We have made good progress.
 What did we do?

-To close the attainment gap between the most and • The school was awarded £134,750 of Pupil Equity Funding (PEF) least disadvantaged • The new PEF planning tool was used effectively to identify gaps for learners children impacted by poverty, to plan and design interventions to support them and to gather evidence of the impact on their learning.
-Our measurable outcome 17 priorities were planned and 41% of these priorities were fully achieved for session 2023/24 was to with 47% making good or better progress 5% moderate progress and 5% achieve equity for all made no progress due to changing priorities learners through continued • PEF was used effectively to recruit a Family Link Worker and Teacher, led by interventions and tracking our Deputy Head Teacher to oversee all equity priorities across the school, of wider achievements to provide training for staff in literacy approaches and interventions.
-Interventions this year have focused on increasing attendance and addressing gaps in literacy.
-Examples include establishing our attendance collaborative, leading and implementing the Connected Quality NIF Driver(s): Improvement Cycle to raise attainment across the school, establishing our pupil voice group to lead our Cost of the School Day approaches, developing □School and ELC skills based groups for identified pupils and supporting our families Improvement.
-We held a parent conference, our stalls included Police, Into Work Team, School and ELC Leadership West Lothian Foodbank, Woodland Trust.
-Our school information included ☑Teacher and Practitioner Professionalism equity, curriculum, communication and our Early Years Centre shared their ⊠Parental Engagement floorbook approaches Curriculum and Assessment Using class data analysis and newly created Pupil Engagement tracker the Sectification and Assessment school is beginning to implement systems to track achievements to ensure all children have opportunities for success which includes achievements within and out with school, learners affected by poverty and those at risk of missing out A range of qualitative and quantitative data and evidence is used to understand the poverty-related attainment gap this includes National data, Local Authority data, BIG data, Cluster data.
-Interventions are informed by regular robust analysis of data using a Data Dialogue approach.
-Our school uses tools like the 4 Lenses, CQI Cycle and Star approach to identify gaps and to report on impact Evidence indicates that the use of Pupil Equity Funding has had the following impact on learners: • We have raised attainment in combined literacy across the school by 8% for our Q1 learners, our numeracy data has remained stable Attendance has increased by 2% • School is effectively addressing the Cost of the School Day, through consistently looking for ways to eliminate costs for families and have established partnerships and approaches to address • Pupil feedback told us that the skills based groups gave them time to develop their confidence, share emotions and build relationships with new people • Feedback from our parent conference was positive, with all parents finding the information shared useful and they would like future events
+- The school was awarded £134,750 of Pupil Equity Funding (PEF) - The new PEF planning tool was used effectively to identify gaps for learners impacted by poverty, to plan and design interventions to support them and to gather evidence of the impact on their learning. - 17 priorities were planned and 41% of these priorities were fully achieved with 47% making good or better progress 5% moderate progress and 5% made no progress due to changing priorities - PEF was used effectively to recruit a Family Link Worker and Teacher, led by our Deputy Head Teacher to oversee all equity priorities across the school, to provide training for staff in literacy approaches and interventions. - Interventions this year have focused on increasing attendance and addressing gaps in literacy.
+Examples include establishing our attendance collaborative, leading and implementing the Connected Quality Improvement Cycle to raise attainment across the school, establishing our pupil voice group to lead our Cost of the School Day approaches, developing skills based groups for identified pupils and supporting our families - We held a parent conference, our stalls included Police, Into Work Team, West Lothian Foodbank, Woodland Trust.
+Our school information included equity, curriculum, communication and our Early Years Centre shared their floorbook approaches - Using class data analysis and newly created Pupil Engagement tracker the school is beginning to implement systems to track achievements to ensure all children have opportunities for success which includes achievements within and out with school, learners affected by poverty and those at risk of missing out - A range of qualitative and quantitative data and evidence is used to understand the poverty-related attainment gap this includes National data, Local Authority data, BIG data, Cluster data. - Interventions are informed by regular robust analysis of data using a Data Dialogue approach. - Our school uses tools like the 4 Lenses, CQI Cycle and Star approach to identify gaps and to report on impact

+Evidence indicates that the use of Pupil Equity Funding has had the following impact on learners:

+- We have raised attainment in combined literacy across the school by 8% for our Q1 learners, our numeracy data has remained stable - Attendance has increased by 2% - School is effectively addressing the Cost of the School Day, through consistently looking for ways to eliminate costs for families and have established partnerships and approaches to address - Pupil feedback told us that the skills based groups gave them time to develop their confidence, share emotions and build relationships with new people - Feedback from our parent conference was positive, with all parents finding the information shared useful and they would like future events